ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The SATP client and server (gateways) must share knowledge that the transfer connection is ending in order to avoid third party attacks.

-(a) close_notify: This alert notifies the recipient that the sender gateway will not send any more messages on this transfer connection.
+(a) closeNotify: This alert notifies the recipient that the sender gateway will not send any more messages on this transfer connection.
 Any data received after a closure alert has been received MUST be ignored.

-(b) user_canceled: This alert notifies the recipient that the sender gateway is canceling the transfer connection for some reason unrelated to a protocol failure.
+(b) userCanceled: This alert notifies the recipient that the sender gateway is canceling the transfer connection for some reason unrelated to a protocol failure.

 ## Error Alerts